HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 This research question aims to provide a holistic view of the dependencies between the models within the LLM supply chain, particularly from both base and task-specific models.

 \textbf{Base model impact.} We would like to understand the impact of base models.
 Here, we quantify the impact of a base model as the number of task-specific models that depend on it.
 The more dependencies, the larger the impact it has.
-We start with a base model and perform forward analysis by computing a breadth-first search (BFS) following the outgoing edges to get that from our LLM supply chain graph.
+We start with a base model and perform forward analysis by computing BFS following the outgoing edges.
 This leads to a forward subgraph, which denotes all the models that depend on the base model, including fine-tuned, adapted, quantized, or merged models.

 Table~\ref{tab:forward_model} shows the top-10 base models sorted by the forward subgraph size, which is the number of impacted task-specific models.
-We make two interesting observations. (i) A base model can significantly impact the LLM supply chain ecosystem.
+We find (i) a base model can significantly impact the LLM supply chain ecosystem.
 For example, \textit{Llama-3.1-8B} is a base model from Meta used for efficient text generation, code assistance, and research~\cite{he2024llama}.
 Due to its relatively small size, which allows for deployment in resource-constrained environments, making advanced AI accessible to broader stakeholders~\cite{grattafiori2024llama}.
-It has generated up to 7,544 models, including 1,710 fine-tuned versions, 1,542 adapters, 3,473 quantizations, and 1,693 merged models tailored to specific tasks. (ii) In terms of fine-tuning, the base model \textit{Mistral-7B-v0.1} has been fine-tuned the most times, totaling 2,105.
-It is a faster and lighter version of the \textit{Mistral} model from Mistral AI.
-It is obtained by training on a large corpus with grouped-query and sliding window attention by Mistral AI, delivering efficient text generation, NLP, and code assistance on consumer hardware for low-latency applications like chatbots and text classification~\cite{thakkar2023comprehensive}.
+It has generated up to 7,544 models, including 1,710 fine-tuned versions, 1,542 adapters, 3,473 quantizations, and 1,693 merged models tailored to specific tasks. (ii) For fine-tuning, the base model \textit{Mistral-7B-v0.1} has been fine-tuned the most, totaling 2,105.
+It is a faster, lighter \textit{Mistral} model trained by Mistral AI with grouped-query and sliding-window attention, enabling efficient text generation, NLP, and code assistance on consumer hardware for low-latency tasks~\cite{thakkar2023comprehensive}.

-\textbf{Task-specific model analysis.} Given a task-specific model, we want to understand how it evolves, meaning what other models it has relied on.
-To achieve that, for each task-specific model, we perform a backward analysis by running a BFS following the incoming edges.
+\textbf{Task-specific model analysis.} Given a task-specific model, we want to understand how it evolves, e.g., what other models it relies on.
+To achieve that, for each model, we perform a backward analysis by running BFS following the incoming edges.
 To that end, the derived subgraph shows the models it relies on.